-Please note U.S. Rep. Brian Mast will file a bill on May 11, 2017, to expedite Everglades restoration projects, including a reservoir south of Lake Okeechobee.
+Please note U.S. Representative Brian Mast filed a bill to expedite Everglades restoration projects, including a reservoir south of Lake Okeechobee.
 His Everglades FIRST Act - it stands for Flow Increases Rely on Storage and Treatment - directs the Army Corps of Engineers to expedite work on reports needed for projects to increase water storage around Lake O and minimize discharges to the St. Lucie and Caloosahatchee rivers, and the harmful algal blooms they cause.